Course Description

 Are you ready to learn more about the transforming power of our God?
 The BTh integrates a well-developed foundation in Christian Studies with a broad and coherent theoretical and practical knowledge in theology and biblical studies.
 This includes exploration of the Christian tradition as developed historically and within faith traditions.
 It also includes engagement in the study of the primary texts of the Christian faith (Old and New Testaments) with reflection on how those texts have been interpreted both historically and in contemporary readings.

-You will also get to hone your skills in communication and problem solving, alongside developing specialist knowledge and expertise in your chosen specialisation, like biblical studies, biblical languages and theology.
+You will also get to hone your skills in communication and problem solving.
 Theories are applied and professional skills are developed through practical assessments and work-integrated learning.

 Course Structure